 - Perform a fall risk walk-through.
 Relatively harmless items in the home can conceal a hidden danger for seniors.
 Take a walk through the senior’s house to check for throw rugs, low tables or other furniture, missing handrails along the stairways, insufficient lighting, and any clutter blocking walking paths.

 - Call Grace Home Care.
 Our professional care staff are readily available to perform a fall safety assessment to look for and then make suggestions for changes to reduce fall risk.
 We can also assist with mobility, safe showering/bathing and transfers, medication reminders, and various other services to keep older adults safe from falls.

 If a senior does have a fall, even if it does not appear to have resulted in injury, contact his or her physician for an evaluation and additional recommendations to prevent a future fall.

-For a free in-home assessment and to learn more about our top-rated Topeka dementia care and home care services, call Grace Home Care’s aging care experts any time at 785-286-2273.
+For a free in-home assessment and to learn more about our top-rated Topeka home care services, call Grace Home Care’s aging care experts any time at 785-286-2273.
 We can design a customized plan of care to address any concerns and to make life safer and more fulfilling for seniors at home.

 Whether full time help caring for older parents or just a couple hours of respite care weekly, Grace Home Care, the Topeka dementia care and home care experts, is here with the solution you need.
 Give us a call today!